mpope9/offline_search.wasm/README.md

 }
 ```

-This will build the WebAssembly and JS glue code to `_build/lunr/` and the filters to `_build/lunr/filters/`.
+This will build the WebAssembly and JS glue code to `_build/output/` and the filters to `_build/ouput/`.
 The `lunr` folder can be copied to your base Javascript directory.
-The lunr.wasm lib will auto-load the Webassembly and load the binaries.
-It can be used as follows:
+The offline-search.wasm
 ```javascript
 ```